Mathematics: Algebra

 The study of types of algebraic structures as mathematical objects is the purpose of universal algebra and category theory.
 The latter applies to every mathematical structure (not only algebraic ones).
-At its origin, it was introduced, together with homological algebra for allowing the algebraic study of non-algebraic objects such as topological spaces; this particular area of application is called algebraic topology.
+At its origin, it was introduced, together with homological algebra, to allow the algebraic study of non-algebraic objects such as topological spaces; this particular area of application is called algebraic topology.

 Calculus and analysis

-A Cauchy sequence consists of elements such that all subsequent terms of a term become arbitrarily close to each other as the sequence progresses (from left to right).
+A Cauchy sequence consists of elements such that all terms following a given point become arbitrarily close to each other as the sequence progresses (from left to right).

 Calculus, formerly called infinitesimal calculus, was introduced independently and simultaneously by 17th-century mathematicians Newton and Leibniz.
 It is fundamentally the study of the relationship between variables that depend continuously on each other.
 Calculus was expanded in the 18th century by Euler with the introduction of the concept of a function and many other results.
 Presently, "calculus" refers mainly to the elementary part of this theory, and "analysis" is commonly used for advanced parts.

 Analysis is further subdivided into real analysis, where variables represent real numbers, and complex analysis, where variables represent complex numbers.
-Analysis includes many subareas shared by other areas of mathematics which include:
+Analysis includes many subareas shared by other areas of mathematics, which include: